fpdevil/rise_of_machines/LogisticRegression.md

 logRange(odds) = [-∞, +∞]
 ```

 By converting the probability to `log(odds)`, the range of probability is expanded from `[0, 1]` to `[-∞, +∞]`.
-In other words, applying log reduces the potential for numerical underflow, which can occur during small likelihoods, which is the reason why _natural log_ is applied to the _likelihood_ function later.
+In other words, applying log reduces the potential for numerical underflow, which can occur during small likelihoods, which is the reason why _natural log_ is applied to the _likelihood_ function (as shown later).

 This `link` function or `logit` follows a sigmoid as shown next which limits the range of probabilities between `0` and `1`.